Roasted Pumpkin Seeds a classic fall family tradition for making roasted pumpkin seeds that can be served plain or seasoned in many different ways!

 Step by step instructions

-- After spooning the gunk out of your pumpkins, separate the seeds and rinse under hot water to take off the remaining pumpkin guts.
-Roast the pumpkin flesh to make pumpkin puree if desired.
+- After spooning the gunk out of your pumpkins, separate the seeds and rinse under hot water.
+This should remove most, if not all, of the remaining pumpkin guts.
+Save the pumpkin flesh to roast for pumpkin puree if desired.

-- Place in a single layer on a pumpkin sheet and either bake in 200 degree oven until dry or leave on the counter overnight depending on how much motivation you have after all the carving activities.
+- Place pumpkin seeds in a single layer on a pumpkin sheet to dry seeds.
+Then either bake in 200 degree oven until dry or leave on the counter overnight.

 - Once dry, coat in melted butter and top with remaining ingredients.

 - Pop back in the oven for a quick bake.